 This page provides definitions of common legal words and phrases used in arbitration, mediation and parenting coordination in family law disputes.
 For more definitions of legal words and phrases, see the Terminology page in the wikibook JP Boyd on Family Law, published by Clicklaw and Courthouse Libraries BC.

-An agreement between the parties to an arbitration appointing the arbitrator for the proceeding, identifying the legal issues to be resolved and addressing a number of technical and procedural issues, including describing how the arbitrator will be paid, preventing the parties from going back to court to address the legal issues and providing that the arbitration will be private and confidential.
+A participation agreement between the parties to an arbitration appointing the arbitrator for the proceeding, identifying the legal issues to be resolved and addressing a number of technical and procedural issues, including describing how the arbitrator will be paid, preventing the parties from going back to court to address the legal issues and providing that the arbitration will be private and confidential.

-A legal professional appointed by the parties to an arbitration to resolve the legal issues in the proceeding.
+A legal professional appointed by the parties to an arbitration proceeding to resolve the legal issues in the proceeding.

 A party’s explanation about how an arbitrator should interpret a particular fact or why the arbitrator should reach a particular decision about the legal issues in an arbitration.
 An argument may be based on logical reasoning, the law, or both.
 Arguments may be made orally or in writing.